Dunsland Cross railway station: History

-The LSWR's branch line from Okehampton to Bude took nineteen years and four Acts of Parliament.
+The LSWR's branch line from Okehampton to Bude took nineteen years and four acts of Parliament.
 The original line had been authorised as far as Holsworthy where a station was opened on 20 January 1879.
-The Holsworthy and Bude Railway Act (c.ccii) was passed on 20 August 1883.
+The Holsworthy and Bude Railway Act 1883 (46 & 47 Vict. c. ccii) was passed on 20 August 1883.
 However no works were commenced on the extension and the deadline for completion of the line by October 1891 was looking unlikely to be met, resulting in the LSWR asking for an extra year to complete the works.
-Nevertheless, since by the end of 1891 no progress had been made, a further bill was promoted seeking the abandonment of the line; the Act, the Holsworthy and Bude Rly.
-Abandonment Act (c.xx), was passed on 20 May 1892.
+Nevertheless, since by the end of 1891 no progress had been made, a further bill was promoted seeking the abandonment of the line; the act, the Holsworthy and Bude Railway (Abandonment) Act 1892 (55 & 56 Vict. c. xx), was passed on 20 May 1892.
 This did not deter the residents of Stratton and Bude who, in 1894, successfully lobbied the LSWR to promote a second bill.
-The Act was passed on 6 July 1895 and authorised a somewhat different route than that set out in the first Act.
+The South Western Railway Act 1895 (58 & 59 Vict. c. cxliv) was passed on 6 July 1895 and authorised a somewhat different route than that set out in the first act.

-The Station
+The station

 The line was single track; however, a signal box with a passing loop was located here with sidings, a cattle pen and a goods shed.
 Several railway workers cottages were built here and these are now private dwellings (2012).
 The station had a ticket office and waiting room with a simple shelter on the second platform.
 The station name board also informed passengers that this was the station for Shebbear College.